-Audit, Governance and Risk Services continue to facilitate the development of risk management processes throughout the organisation, at the corporate level as well as during the procurement and operational phases of waste management contracts.
+Audit, Governance and Risk Services continue to facilitate the development of risk management processes throughout the organisation.
 A risk management framework is embedded throughout the organisation.
 This includes risks being identified and actively managed at both the corporate and operational levels of the organisation as well as for major projects.